opatiny/chemexper-internship-workbook/variousIT/nodered/nodered.md

 Double-click on flow name, at the bottom of the tab, click on the "Enabled" or "Disabled" button to toggle state.

+### Subflows

+Subflows are a group of nodes that appear as one node in the flow in which they are used.
+You can then do the same ocmplex thing many times by just copy-pasting the subflow node.

+#### Create a subflow
+Select some nodes and go to "Settings -> Subflows -> Selection to subflow".

+#### Edit a subflow

+Double-click on an instance of the subflow.
+You have a button "Edit subflow template" which appears on the right.

+Alternatively, go tho the nodes manager (left sidebar) under the "Subflows" tab and double-click on one of the subflow nodes.

 ## Nodes

 The nodes are building blocks that you can assemble to build your application.
 Nodes are connected with wires.